Thomas Welsby Clark

-Thomas Welsby Clark was a sailor in the Royal Australian Navy (RAN), whose body was found on a life raft in the Indian Ocean, off Christmas Island, on 6 February 1942.
+S4449 Able Seaman Thomas Welsby Clark was a sailor in the Royal Australian Navy (RAN), whose body was found on a life raft in the Indian Ocean, near Christmas Island, on 6 February 1942.

 Before his body was identified, he was widely believed to originate from the RAN cruiser HMAS Sydney, which sank off Western Australia in November 1941 after a battle with the German auxiliary cruiser Kormoran.
-While 318 of 399 Kormoran personnel survived, the crew of Sydney was lost with all 645 hands.
-He was identified on 19 November 2021 as Able Seaman Thomas Welsby Clark.
+While 318 of 399 Kormoran personnel survived, all 645 members of the Sydney crew were lost.
+Clark was formally identified by DNA analysis in 2021, and the RAN publicly released his identity on 19 November 2021, the 80th anniversary of the battle.

 Background

-Clark was born on 28 January 1920, in Brisbane.
-He enlisted in the Royal Australian Navy on 23 August 1940, and was trained as a submarine detector at HMAS Cerberus and HMAS St Giles.
+Clark was born in Brisbane on 28 January 1920.
+He enlisted in the Royal Australian Navy on 23 August 1940, and was trained as a submarine detector at HMAS Cerberus and on HMAS St Giles.
 Clark joined Sydney's crew on 19 August 1941, and was promoted to Able Seaman several days later.
 He was newly engaged at the time of Sydneys sinking.

 His body was found on 6 February 1942.
 It is reported that an inquest was held on Christmas Island, soon afterwards.
 His remains were buried with military honours, in an unmarked grave, in the Old European Cemetery on the island.
-At the Battle of Christmas Island, Japanese forces captured the island on 31 March 1942 and it remained in their hands until 1945.
-Records, including any relating to the inquest, appear to have been lost or destroyed during the occupation.
+At the Battle of Christmas Island on 31 March 1942, Japanese forces captured the island.
+They remained in control of the island until 1945.
+Records relating to the inquest were lost or destroyed during the occupation.

 Witnesses on Christmas Island believed that the float and sailor had come from Sydney.
-A post-war investigation by the RAN, including attempts to reconstruct the lost records by those who wrote them, determined that the body could possibly be a member of the service.
-Christmas Island's assistant harbour master at the time, Captain E. Craig, stated that "the Carley float was typical of those in service with the RN and RAN".
+A RAN investigation after the war included attempts by those who wrote the lost records of the inquest to reconstruct them.
+This investigation determined it was possible the body was a member of the RAN.
+Christmas Island's assistant harbour master, Captain E. Craig, stated that "the Carley float was typical of those in service with the RN and RAN".
 A government inquiry concluded "on the balance of probability, that the body and the carley float ... were most likely from HMAS Sydney."

 An archaeological team commissioned by the RAN recovered the body in 2006.
-A DNA profile and other data about the individual's background were recovered, before from the remains were reburied, at Geraldton, in the Australian war cemetery closest to the wreck of Sydney.
+A DNA profile and other data about the individual's background were recovered.
+The remains were then reburied, in the closest Australian war cemetery to the wreck of Sydney, at Geraldton.
 Due to items found with the body, including clothing, it was considered most likely that he had been an engineering officer or NCO.
-By 2014, a process of elimination had established that no more than 50 members of the crew could have been the man on the Carley float.
+By 2014 a process of elimination had established that no more than 50 members of the crew could have been the man on the Carley float.